What is the Board of Pharmacy Specialties and what are its responsibilities?

 that area.
 It is very possible that the specific material presented

-in the Prep Course will not actually appear on the examination.
+in the Preparatory Review and Recertification Course will not actually appear on the examination.
 Attendees

 should compare their areas of strength and weakness to the areas of